Medical Uses of Cannabis

 Applying cannabis-infused products directly to the skin targets localised pain and inflammation.
 This method does not produce psychoactive effects, making it suitable for patients seeking relief from conditions like arthritis or muscle pain and also provides relief without inhalation or ingestion.
 Please note, you should only ever apply a medication topically if it has been advised by your doctor.
 The majority of medical cannabis products available for prescription are for consumption via inhalation or sublingually only.
 However, there are a number of topical cannabis based products that are available over the counter.

-What are the Side Effects of Medical Cannabis?
+Possible Side Effects of Medical Cannabis

 1. Find out if you’re eligible